 There are steps that can be taken to prolong the battery's life span.
 For starters, your employees shouldn’t let their batteries drop too low or fully discharge too often.
 Instead, encourage them to charge it periodically throughout the day and keep it charged between 40% and 80% most of the time.

-This simple action will prolong battery’s longevity and minimize the inevitable degradation.
+This simple action will prolong the battery’s longevity and minimize the inevitable degradation.

 Updating software regularly is important for multiple reasons.
-It will not only enhance security, but it also helps in extending the battery’s life.
+It will not only enhance security, but also help in extending the battery’s life.
 With every new update developers improve their products and fix security vulnerabilities.

 Part of this improvement is to boost the app’s performance and optimize memory and device battery life.
 Warn your staff that outdated software can eat up more power than needed.

 3. Run GPS-Based Apps in the Background

 Many people are cautious when it comes to GPS-based location tracking apps due to their impact on battery consumption.
 When looking for GPS and geofencing software, make sure to choose the one that can run in the background and still provide accurate tracking data.

 This way, the GPS-dependent app won’t cause battery drain while it's completing its functions.

 4. Limit the Usage of Power-Hungry Apps

 For instance, Facebook is notorious for sapping battery resources on iDevices.
 There are more power-draining apps your field workers need to be mindful of.
 Some of them are running in the background without your staff realizing it, downloading data, or tracking location, and eating up their batteries.